 8. Choking

 An obstruction in the windpipe causes choking.
-If the person is unable to cough and cannot breath, this is called complete choking.
-You can dislodge the obstruction by using two of three options: back blows, abdominal thrusts or chest thrusts.
+If the person is unable to cough and cannot breathe, this is called complete choking.
+You can dislodge the obstruction by using two of three first aid steps: back blows, abdominal thrusts, or chest thrusts.
 Alternate between the two until the object dislodges.

 9. Seizure

-If this is the first time a person is having a seizure; they should see a doctor.
+If this is the first time a person is having a seizure, they should see a doctor.
 People who are prone to seizures usually have a medical plan that they follow afterward.
+A basic first aid course can provide you with the skills needed to handle such medical emergencies confidently.
+Understanding first aid techniques, including how to assist someone during a seizure, can make a crucial difference in these situations.

 10. Stroke